-You’ve got high expectations of Snag and so do our Business Partners.
-When you claim a shift, our Business Partners trust you’ll show up on time, ready to work.
+You’ve got high expectations of Snag Work and so do our businesses.
+When you claim a shift, the business trust that you’ll show up on time and ready to work.

-When a shift goes well, Business Partners continue to use and trust Snagand new partners sign up – this means more shifts for you from a growing business network.
+When a shift goes well, businesses continue to use and trust Snag Work—which means more shifts for you.

 The following actions each result in 1 strike:

 - Late Drop: Cancelling a shift within 48 hours of the start time.